Parsifal: Leitmotifs

 A leitmotif is a recurring musical theme within a particular piece of music, associated with a particular character, object, event or emotion.
 Wagner is the composer most often associated with leitmotifs, and Parsifal makes liberal use of them.
 Wagner did not specifically identify or name leitmotifs in the score of Parsifal (any more than he did in any other of his scores), although his wife Cosima mentions statements he made about some of them in her diary.
 However, Wagner's followers (notably Hans von Wolzogen whose guide to Parsifal was published in 1882) named, wrote about and made references to these motifs, and they were highlighted in piano arrangements of the score.
 Wagner's own reaction to such naming of motifs in the score was one of disgust: "In the end people believe that such nonsense happens by my suggestion."

 The opening prelude introduces two important leitmotifs, generally referred to as the Communion theme and the theme of the Grail.
 These two, and Parsifal's own motif, are repeated during the course of the opera.
 Other characters, especially Klingsor, Amfortas, and "The Voice", which sings the so-called Tormotif ("Fool's motive"), have their own particular leitmotifs.
 Wagner uses the Dresden amen to represent the Grail, this motif being a sequence of notes he would have known since his childhood in Dresden.

 Chromaticism

 Many music theorists have used Parsifal to explore difficulties in analyzing the chromaticism of late 19th century music.
 Theorists such as David Lewin and Richard Cohn have explored the importance of certain pitches and harmonic progressions both in structuring and symbolizing the work.
-The unusual harmonic progressions in the leitmotifs which structure the piece, as well as the heavy chromaticism of act 2, make it a difficult work to parse musically.
+The unusual harmonic progressions of the leitmotifs that structure the piece, plus the extensive chromaticism of act 2 and the preludes to acts 2 and 3, contribute to the work's complexity.